José de Iturrigaray: Viceroy of New Spain

-The situation in Spain
+Situation in Spain

 In 1808 Napoleon's French invaded Spain.
 As the French forces approached Madrid, the royal family decided to flee to New Spain.
 This idea, however, was poorly received by the Spanish populace.
 On March 17, 1808 a riot broke out at Aranjuez.
 The hated Godoy was apprehended by the crowd, humiliated, stripped of his honors, and nearly killed.
 The mob, loyal to Prince Ferdinand (later King Ferdinand VII), forced Charles to abdicate in his son's behalf.
 Ferdinand then had Godoy arrested.
 But in May, all three — Godoy, Ferdinand and Charles — were enticed across the French border, where Napoleon took them prisoner.
 Napoleon forced the abdication of both Ferdinand and Charles in favor of himself.
 He then named his brother, Joseph Bonaparte, king of Spain.

 On May 2, 1808, the people of Madrid rose in arms against the French.
 This was the spark that began a country-wide revolt.
 Everywhere provisional juntas were organized claiming to govern in the name of Ferdinand VII.